enonic/npm-react4xp/constants/README.md

 - `SUBFOLDER_BUILD_MAIN` ("build/resources/main"): Base pre-JAR folder for building, relative to rootDir. `RELATIVE_BUILD_R4X` _must_ be below this folder.
 - `BUILD_ENV` ("development"): environment variable for production or development.
-- `LIBRARY_NAME` ("React4xp"): name of the runtime JS library, used for calls in both the client and during serverside rendering.
 - `SITE_SUBFOLDER` ("site"): name of the subfolder where the Enonic XP site structure is found ( below `<SRC_MAIN>/resources/`).
 - `SRC_SITE` (derived: `SRC_MAIN` + `SITE_SUBFOLDER`, should be "<rootDir>/src/main/resources/site"): absolute path to